amittamse/JWT-node-angular/README.md

 * Errors Are logged to the console.

-* Username: testuser@gmail.com / Password: 1234
+### Login with: Username: testuser@gmail.com / Password: 1234

+* User is not saved to db:

+TODO:
+  * Add mongoose.